smiij/Epic-Retail/APIDOC.md

 ```

 **Error Handling:**
-*Fill in an example of the error handling*
+If the user does not enter in required information an error is returned that tells them to fill in all required fields.

 ## *Endpoint: http://localhost:8000/buy*
 **Request Format:**